 Next, let’s discuss redundancy.
 Techreational typically goes just beyond the range or the shallow recreational diver where a simple CESA is not a viable emergency option.
 With this in mind, the techreational diver must consider breathing gas reserves like a second cylinder, pony bottle, H-Valve, or double cylinders with manifold.

 In addition, redundant buoyancy must be considered when multiple cylinders are employed on a dive.
 This is simply because the techreational diver is carrying their ballast in added cylinders and equipment where ditchable weight doesn’t come into play.
 Most often redundant buoyancy comes in the form of a dual-bladdered wing, drysuit, or deployable lift bag.
 For those divers who are venturing into caves, wrecks or other overhead environments where lights must be used a backup solution must be considered in the event of primary light failure.

 Finally, let’s toss around the idea of range.
 Simply put the techreational diver will often be going deeper, longer, or further than the basic recreational dive.
 With range, simple decompression obligations and overhead environments will become a dive planning consideration.
 With this in mind, the safe techreational diver must have a solid understanding of dive planning and emergency procedures.

-While the techreational diver doesn’t go to the places and depth that the experienced technical diver goes, they do adventure into dives that require more planning and considerations than the simple shallow reef dive.
-If you have any questions about expanding your diving into the techreational realm, the team at DRIS has the gear and training you need!
+While the techreational diver doesn’t go to the places and depths that the experienced technical diver goes to, they do adventure into dives that require more planning and considerations than the simple shallow reef dive.
+If you have any questions about expanding your diving into the techreational realm, the team at DRIS has the dive gear and training you need!